 How to remove wax from clothing

-There are a lot of ways that wax can get onto clothing, and each type of wax can be tough to remove.
+There are a lot of ways that wax can get onto clothing, and each type of wax can be tough to remove without taking a few initial steps before placing your clothes in the washer.
 If you're wondering how to remove wax from clothes—whether candle wax or hair removal wax—then this article will introduce you to the steps you should take to save your favourite blouse or pair of jeans from stubborn wax stains.

 Remember, the most important thing is to handle the stain quickly, so that it doesn’t spread or set in further, and to review the care label for any specific instructions before treating.
-It’s also a good idea to brush up on what laundry symbols mean with our guide.
+It’s also a good idea to brush up on what the different laundry symbols mean.

 Use the steps provided below to remove wax from clothes.